 Though the AeroStab's ability to consume the vibration output of a bow was already heavily discussed above in "The Theory," the weight stabilizing facility involved was only briefly mentioned.
 So we'll do so better now.

 Mechanically, the most commonly used device for stabilizing the weight of a bow is a bow balancer.
 This tool is what we intend consumers to use to balance the weight output of their bows.
 There is a common problem that occurs during that process, however: the capacity to make precision adjustments.
-While other stabilizer mounts involve simple connections like teeth or dimples, each of our connection pieces have an special O-ring that allows for precise, controlled adjustments at multiple angles (US patents pending).
-Further, with the use of multiple connection pieces, there is an option for compound angles, for even more exact adjustments.
+While other stabilizer mounts involve simple connections like teeth or dimples, each of our connection pieces have a special O-ring that allows for precise, controlled adjustments at multiple angles (US patents pending).
+Further, with the use of numerous connection pieces, there is an option for compound angles, for even more precise adjustments.
 But the key lies in how to mate all and any of these pieces together.
 Currently, there are two methods of tightening.
 For most connection parts, there is a specially made hollow GR5 titanium button head screw (5/16"-24 x 3/8"; OD of 0.5") that can be torque tightened with a T40 driver.
 Also, the same size as the screw used on most stabilizers, due to its material, this fastener weights 80% less.
 When even more torque is necessary, we also provide GR2 titanium washers (ASTTIW) for adding to the button head screw's shoulder (40% increase).
 Additionally, for the coupler connections that need to be tightened upon, two 12mm slots are machined on their barrels so a wrench can be used.

 "80% Lighter" & "Cheaper"

 A standard Hunter Class stabilizer system with a 6" sidebar and a 12" front bar can be as heavy as 22 oz.
 Of those 22 ounces, only four are the actual weight for weight stabilization.
 The rest is just the extension bars and elbows to position the weights.
-On the other hand, replicating the exact configuration of one short and one long extension bar, all AeroStab pieces beside the weight will weigh less than 5 ounces.
+On the other hand, replicating the exact configuration of one short and one long extension bar, all AeroStab pieces besides the weight will weigh less than 5 ounces.
 And, the best part of it all, due to the simplicity of the system -- every piece is maximum only machined and then laser-marked -- the entire system can go for cheaper (depending on how you configure your setup).
 Do not let that "simplicity" fool you, howbeit.
-As with all things proudly from the Firenock lineup, from Dorge's mouth, "every thing that could be considered has been considered."
+As with all things proudly from the Firenock lineup, from Dorge's mouth, "everything that could be considered has been considered".